09 Jul Being Mindful of your NookReading Time: 1 minute

 Take a break and spend time with yourself at a remote location or do it at your home.
-While travelling definitely looks glamorous and feels easy to bring us out of our blind spots and crammed zones, we can also explore our own wilderness at our Homes.
-Whether you live in a studio in bustling Manhattan or in a Hut in the outskirts of Hilversum, you can have one cosy corner; if you don’t have we can help you create one.
+While travelling looks glamorous and feels natural to bring us out of our blind spots and crammed zones, we can also explore our wilderness at our Homes.
+Whether you live in a studio in bustling Manhattan or a Hut on the outskirts of Hilversum, you can have one cosy corner; if you don’t have, we can help you create one.
 This is your Nook.

-Some sink into their couch, some in their balcony, some surround themselves with their art, some dig in a book, I sit at my window.
+Some sink into their couch, some on their balcony, some surround themselves with their art, some dig in a book, I sit at my window.
 What should you do at your Nook?

-Avoid doing anything, especially anything that breaks your momentum of being with yourself, if you have thoughts great, if you have no thoughts that’s amazing, if you want to write – do it, if you want to sing – open up your heart, if you want to paint – don’t step back, if you want to make audio notes – just do it!
-Have no prejudice, no evaluations, and no introspection, don’t defeat your purpose; you will get your calling, one day – just keep the routine.
+Avoid doing anything, especially what breaks your momentum of being with yourself.
+If you have thoughts great, if you have no idea that is amazing, if you want to write – do it, if you’re going to sing – open up your heart, if you’re going to paint – don’t step back, if you wish to make audio notes – just do it!
+Have no prejudice, no evaluations, and no introspection, don’t defeat your purpose; you will get your calling, one day – keep the routine.

-Sometimes I pick one book, just one and read; if I like it I read it again and again and again at my nook.
+Sometimes I pick one book, just one and read; if I like it, I read it again and again and again in my space.
 I don’t count (how many books in how many days).
-Every time I read a book, I visualise it differently, I am able to see more out of the window.
+Every time I read a book, I visualise it; differently, I can see more out of the window.

 In short – What should I do at my Nook?
 The answer is nothing.
 Stay with less and expect the least.
-Expect nothing absolutely nothing.
-Believe me, if you get nothing you have got the best for yourself.
+Expect nothing, absolutely nothing.
+Believe me, if you get nothing you have reached the best for yourself.